 The directors of PM Capital Limited believe that it is errant to try to estimate future returns.
-Market returns can be somewhat volatile and returns from year to year can have a fairly wide variance.
+Market returns can be somewhat volatile and returns from period to period can have a fairly wide variance.
 As such, PM Capital Limited uses a sensitivity analysis that directors consider is more commensurate with the risk profile of the Fund.

-As at reporting date, if security prices had increased/(decreased) by 5% [2020: 5%] with all other variables being constant, this would have increased/(decreased) the net assets attributable to unitholders by approximately +/(-) \$995,600 [2020: +/(-) \$820,793].
+As at 30 June 2021, if security prices had increased/(decreased) by 5% with all other variables being constant, this would have increased/(decreased) the net assets attributable to unitholders by approximately +/(-) \$995,600.